 #21 Lola’s Burrito & Burger Joint

 Lola’s pride themselves on having something for everyone.
-This small diner is decorated in a Dia de Los Muertos style in a nod to the blend of Floridian and Mexican cooking styles.
+This small local diner is decorated in a Dia de Los Muertos style in a nod to the blend of Floridian and Mexican cooking styles.

-Fusion and European-Style Food in Jacksonville
+Fusion And European-Style Food In Jacksonville

 This San Marco restaurant‘s specialty is seasonal European cuisine.
-Dine on chicken cacciatore, Sicilian seafood stew, soppressata pizza with salami and a Nutella panna cotta at this incredible dining spot.
+Dine on chicken cacciatore, Sicilian seafood stew, soppressata pizza with salami and a Nutella panna cotta at this incredible Jacksonville dining spot.
 Oh, and did we mention their incredible wine selection?

-#24 13 Gypsies
+#23 13 Gypsies

 We all know Jacksonville’s barbecue style is heavily influenced by Mexican and Cuban cooking.
 But have you ever tried Spanish tapas here?
 13 Gypsies is a self-proclaimed “peasant kitchen,” specializing in simple yet flavorful dishes.
-Their old-style menu boasts a huge range of treats such as albondigas, Spanish pork mojo, empanadas and mushroom escabeche.
+Their local old-style menu boasts a huge range of treats such as albondigas, Spanish pork mojo, empanadas and mushroom escabeche.
 13 Gypsies make all their bread, marinades, spice blends and sauces, and they strive to create waste-free dishes as often as they can.

 #25 Restaurant Orsay

 They serve dishes like cassoulet, bouillabaisse and mushroom tarte flambée, or if you feel like sharing, they also serve several charcuterie platters.
-You can view this exquisite menu here.

 #26 Bistro AIX

 Their dinner menu is almost as impressive as their wine list, which has been receiving Wine Spectator Awards of Excellence since 2004.

-Sweet Treats in Jacksonville
+Sweet Treats In Jacksonville

-After you’ve chowed down on your favorite burger, ribs, pizza or seafood dish, dessert may be in order.
+After you’ve chowed down on your favorite local burger, ribs, pizza or seafood dish, dessert may be in order.
 You may have to leave a bit of room for these sweet treats as some of them are fairly big!